HTTP-RPC/Kilo/README.md

 templateEncoder.write(map, System.out);
 ```

-If _example.txt_ was written as follows:
+If "example.txt" was written as follows:

 ```
 {{a}}, {{b}}, {{c}}